What Is Tandem Nursing?

 - Some mothers struggle to lose extra weight while tandem nursing.

-- You will need to deal with critical people that make nasty remarks.
+- You will need to deal with critical people who make nasty remarks.
 They may say that your newborn will not be receiving enough milk when tandem feeding; this is not true.

 - Some mothers may decide to breastfeed their children at separate times, which can cause them to feel as if all they ever do is breastfeed.

 - Some mothers feel nauseous during breastfeeding sessions while they are pregnant.

 When Your Body Starts to Produce Colostrum

 A mother might wonder whether it is safe for their toddler to drink the colostrum produced during the last weeks of pregnancy and when the baby is born.
 Yes, it is safe; it is like an immune boost for your toddler and contains extra nutrients and antibodies.

 A mother may also worry that there will not be enough colostrum for two children.
 It is best to allow your toddler to breastfeed after a nursing session with the newborn; this can be done for the first five days until the colostrum has turned into mature milk.

 Your toddler might not like the change in the taste of your milk (colostrum) and could even wean themself off the breast as a result.

 The colostrum might make your toddler's stools a little runny, but this will only last until your mature milk comes in again.

 Tips for Tandem Nursing

 - If you decide to wean your child before giving birth, you can learn more about gradual weaning here.

 - Eat extra healthily, and do not try dieting while breastfeeding to lose weight.
 Your body will naturally get rid of the fat stores when your second child decides to wean himself; this is just the way nature intended it.
 Also, drink lots of fluid.

 - Do not assign a breast to one child alone.
 Let them breastfeed equally as much from both breasts; this will prevent lopsidedness.